Pomo: Basket weaving today

-The materials for baskets were sedge root, willow shoots and roots, bulrush or blackroot, redbud shoots, sometimes bracken fern and a variety of colorful bird feathers, abalone and other types of shells, magnesite beads and sometimes glass beads.
+They wove baskets from sedge root, willow shoots and roots, bulrush or blackroot, redbud shoots, and sometimes bracken fern and a variety of colorful bird feathers, abalone and other types of shells, or magnesite beads and sometimes glass beads.
 Redbud shoots, used for the darker reddish colors in basket designs are gathered in October.
 Good redbud is hard to obtain around Ukiah, so it is usually found at Clear Lake.
 All these materials are gathered with a thankful heart and the gatherers talk continuously to the plants.
 They were, after all, living things that were giving themselves for something useful and beautiful.
 In order to preserve the soil and creek banks, sedge gathering was done with care.
 The commonly held decision would be leaving behind about half of what was found.
 Dyeing of the bulrush root takes about three to six months in a concoction of black walnuts, rusty metal and ashes in water.

 Today, new Pomo baskets might sell for as much as $1,000, and the more historical ones might sell for more than $10,000.
 Dealing of these baskets has not always been so lucrative and many have tried to exploit the artists and communities.
 Dealers and collectors may have exploited the lucrative basket market, but it still paid well enough to provide income to Pomo women where hunting and gathering were no longer feasible and money was needed for survival.

 Today you will see rare baskets being sold for the prices mentioned above.
 Due to the time and preparation necessary to weave these pieces of art; basket weavers today have more requests than they can fulfill, and many customers wait months before receiving orders.
 The rarity of the baskets and the skill are required in making them in what makes them valuable.
 The demand is greater than the supply, and collectors facilitate a high demand for these artistically made baskets.

 Villages and communities

 Federally recognized tribes

-The United States acknowledges many groups of native people of the United States as "federally recognized tribes", classifying them as "domestic dependent nations" under the jurisdiction of the federal government, but with some autonomy from their respective states, including California.
-Many other self-identified Native American groups are not federally recognized.
-Since the late 20th century, some states have begun to give formal recognition to tribes in varying ways.
+Today, federally recognized tribes have sovereignty and relations with the United States federal government.
+Classified as "domestic dependent nations," these tribes are under the jurisdiction of the federal government, but with some autonomy from their respective states, including California.

-The Pomo groups presently recognized by the United States are based in Sonoma, Lake, and Mendocino counties.
+Federally recognized Pomo tribes are based in Sonoma, Lake, and Mendocino counties.
 They include the following tribes: